 Honors Spanish V (12) is an elective honors course.
 Students engage in reading for literary appreciation and for information in order to prepare oral and written reports.
 Grammar is reviewed and discussed as the students' weaknesses are revealed.
-Creative writing and longrange individual projects on selected topics are expected.
+Creative writing and long-range individual projects on selected topics are expected.

-186 AP Spanish Language 1 Credit Prerequisites: Spanish I (181), Spanish II (182) and Spanish III (183)
+186 AP Spanish 1 Credit Prerequisites: Spanish I (181), Spanish II (182) and Spanish III (183)

 AP Spanish Language (11-12) prepares students to demonstrate their level of Spanish proficiency across three communicative modes (Interpersonal [interactive communication], Interpretive [receptive communication], and Presentational [productive communication]), and the five goal areas outlined in the Standards for Foreign Language Learning in the 21st Century (Communication, Cultures, Connections, Comparisons, and Communities).
 The course is meant to be comparable to third year (fifth or sixth semester) college and university courses that focus on speaking and writing in the target language at an advanced level.
+This course is weighted for GPA at the 5.0 level.
+Students enrolled in this course are required to take a district comprehensive final examination that will be worth 10% of their final grade.